 Most visitors to Turkey spend all their time on the European side of the city, where most of the historic sites and hot restaurants are located.
 If they do set foot on Asian soil, it’s when they step off a Bosphorus cruise trip for a walk around at a docking point.

 Even when I lived in a suburb of Istanbul for months in my younger English-teaching days, we rarely found a reason to head to Asia unless we were going to keep going onward to Bursa or Iznik.
 On this, my fourth time in this great city, I wanted to remedy that.
-I wanted to do it right though instead of just wandering aimlessly, so I connected with Walks of Turkey for a food and markets tour of Kadikoy.
+I wanted to do it right though instead of just wandering aimlessly, so I connected with a local guide for a food and markets tour of Kadikoy.

 In recent years Kadikoy has become a hotspot on its own terms, a place known for tasty food and great nightlife.
 It’s one of the most liberal parts of the city now, with raki bottles easily outnumbering headscarves.
 The pedestrian-only market streets have a theme of food porn overdrive, with produce and fish displays tended with the kind of care usually reserved for department store window displays.
 This is no elitist foodie gathering spot though.
 Prices are better than than supermarkets’ and women of the household fill up bags with what they need for dinner or a party, from olives to oranges to the unique local pastrami.